Weekend curfew, odd-even system of opening shops lifted in Delhi: DDMA | Education

 - India

+The decisions were made at a DDMA meeting headed by Lieutenant Governor Anil Baijal.
+A final call to reopen schools will be taken in the next meeting, officials said.

-The government offices have also been allowed to reopen with 50 per cent staff, they said.
+They said government offices have been allowed to reopen with 50 per cent of employees in attendance.

-Another decision taken at the meeting was to allow marriage ceremonies with maximum 200 guests in open areas and up to 50 per cent capacity at indoor venues.
-So far, only 20 people were allowed to attend these events at home.
+Weddings venues have been allowed to have guests 50 per cent of its capacity not exceeding 200 in attendance.
+Till now, only 20 people were allowed to attend wedding ceremonies at home.

-The night curfew imposed on weekdays from 10 pm to 5 am will continue.
-The meeting also decided for strict enforcement and enhancement of Covid appropriate behaviour and other guidelines to check rise in cases, they added.
+Curfew from 10 pm to 5 am imposed on weekdays will continue.
+The DDMA meeting also decided to strictly enforce and enhance Covid-appropriate behaviour and other guidelines to check the rise in cases, they added.
+Following the meeting, Baijal tweeted that after detailed discussions with experts, keeping in view the decline in cases, it was decided to gradually ease restrictions while ensuring adherence to Covid-appropriate behaviour.

+''It was agreed to revoke weekend curfew and to open markets without the odd-even rule.
+It was also decided to open all government offices with 100 per cent strength up to Grade 1 level.

+''Restaurants, bars and cinema halls/theatres to operate up to 50 per cent capacity,'' he said in a tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)